3 Reasons to Try Family Backpacking

 You may have heard it said that one surefire way to create a family bond is to go camping.
 No, not alone while the kids are at Grammy’s house.
 I mean going camping as a family.
 Is it because there are fewer digital distractions?
 Is it because you might find a common interest with other members in the family?
 Maybe you’re inspired by forming a greater spiritual connection to the beauty of creation.
 Or maybe (definitely) it’s because camping with your family will present you with an opportunity to work through approximately one bazillion things that will inevitably go wrong, challenge you, scare you, empower you, and unite you as a family.

-Well if family camping can bring you closer, just wait until you try backpacking with your family.
+If family camping can bring you closer, just wait until you try backpacking with your family.
 Nothing spells bonding like leading your family into the wilderness with all of your necessities (and theirs) on your back, out of cellphone range, away from running water and electricity.
 I promise you, you’ll never feel closer to your 7-year-old than when she’s holding onto your leg for balance while she tries to poop in a hole.

 I don’t know about your family, but we thrive on routine around here.
 We discovered early on that our home will quickly descend into pure chaos without a clear and consistent routine.
 My wife, the former shoeless, island-dwelling, free-spirited hippy, has become a master of schedules, spreadsheets, and charts that keep this machine running.
 We do many of the same things, at the same times, on the same days, in the same ways because the consistency of our rhythm actually brings peace to our family.